Archives

 Pose a question or challenge to students and have them work to figure it out.

 Remember that sports-fanatic students are learning decimal place values?
-Their assessment could be that they create a stat report around their favorite baseball team.
+Their assessment could be to create a stat report about their favorite baseball team.
 They can research the team and player stats and use that information to demonstrate various place value skills.

-Then, you can give them a list of things they need to do in their project.
-For example, they must compare two players’ batting averages and write the pitcher’s ERAs in word and expanded forms.
+Then, you can give them a list of tasks for their project.
+For example, they must compare two players’ batting averages and write the pitchers’ ERAs in Word and expanded forms.

 You don’t have to create a whole new assessment for each student.
-You could create a few open-ended questions and let students pick a topic that would fit inside the requirements you’ve established.
+You could make a few open-ended questions and let students pick a topic that would fit inside the requirements you’ve established.

 2. High-Interest Math Projects